Joining my third-country spouse or registered partner

 Please ensure that your photo adheres to German biometric requirements and is taken in front of a white/bright background.

-- Original marriage/ partnership/ civil union certificate - If issued outside Germany, the EU or the UK documents need to be legalised or apostilled as applicable.
+- Original marriage/ civil/ registered partnership certificate - If issued outside Germany, the EU or the UK documents need to be legalised or apostilled as applicable.

 Any document in a language other than German, English or French needs to be translated into one of these languages by a certified or sworn translator.